openmcp-project/openmcp-operator/docs/libraries/clusteraccess.md

   - This mocks cluster scheduler behavior.
 - `FakeAccessRequestReadiness` generates a callback function for the `WaitingForAccessRequestReadiness` key.
 It creates a `Secret` containing a `kubeconfig` key, references the secret in the request's status and sets the `AccessRequest` to `Granted`.
   - This mocks ClusterProvider behavior.
-  - Note that the `Access` getter method currently cannot handle the default kubeconfig written into the secret (which is just `fake`) and will always return an error, unless the method has been provided with a more realistic kubeconfig.
+  - If name and namespace of the `Cluster` the `AccessRequest` is for can be identified (which should usually be the case), the fake kubeconfig's content will be `fake:cluster:<cluster-namespace>/<cluster-name>`.
+Otherwise, it will be `fake:request:<request-namespace>/<request-name>`.
+    - This information can be used by a `FakeClientGenerator` to return a fitting fake client implementation.
 - `FakeClusterRequestDeletion` generates a callback function for the `WaitingForClusterRequestDeletion` key.
 Depending on its arguments, the generated function can remove specific or all finalizers on `Cluster` and/or `ClusterRequest`, and potentially also delete the `Cluster` resource.
   - This mocks cluster scheduler behavior.
 - `FakeAccessRequestDeletion` generates a callback function for the `WaitingForAccessRequestDeletion` key.
 It deletes the `Secret`, potentially removing the specified finalizers from it before, and then removes the configured finalizers from the `AccessRequest`.